How To Buy A Dog Responsibly3 May 2023

 Some breeders will offer a bit of blanket or something that smells of their mummy.
 Even bringing your own and giving it a rub over mum, with permission of course, can take a familiar smell home with your pup.

 Always leave with all their paperwork.
-If a breeder says your pup has been microchipped and/or vaccinated (which normally should be done at 8 weeks) or has Kennel Club papers then leave with this documentation.
+If a breeder says your pup has been microchipped and/or vaccinated (the chip at least should be done by 8 weeks) or has Kennel Club papers then leave with this documentation.
 Although some breeders may have simply misplaced them, this can sometimes be a red flag that the dog has not had these treatments or registrations done.

 Have a record of when they have been wormed/flea treatment etc. so you know when they need their next treatment.

 Ask for the name and address of the vet they have visited previously.
 In case you have any queries, it’s good to know where the pup has been before.
 Usually the vet information is on your pup’s vaccination card.
 If the information they give is different on the card, ask why.

 On the road